Pacifique16/LIFE-DROP-S.M.D-exam/README.md

 © Copyright 2025 Pacifique Harerimana

-This project is for educational purposes as part of AUCA Data Structure and Algorithms coursework.
+This project is for educational purposes as part of AUCA Software Modeling Design coursework.
 Feel free to fork and learn from it, but please give credit where it's due.